ogecko/alpaca-benro-polaris/README.md

 * ASCOM Initiative Members - for their tireless standards work to improve astronomy  device  compatibility.

 ## Beta Testers
+The Beta Testers helped improve the documentation and final quality of the software with their perserverence and feedback.
+I greatly appreciate their encouragement and testing they performed.
 * Vladimir Vyskocil
 * Spiderx01 (William Siers)
 * 5x5Stuido (John Harrison)